This is a glossary of terms and acronyms that relate to New Zealand's land survey and registration systems.

 ‘Crown land’ means land vested in Her Majesty that is not set aside for any public purpose or held by any person in fee simple (see the Land Act 1948, s 2).
 Crown land in New Zealand is administered under the provisions of the Land Act 1948.

-In terms of the Maori Land Act Te Ture Whenua Maori 1993, s 129, land (other than Māori customary land and Crown land reserved for Māori) that has not been alienated from the Crown for a subsisting estate in fee simple has the status of Crown land.
-See Laws NZ, Crown land.
+In terms of section 129 of Te Ture Whenua Maori 1993, land (other than Māori customary land and Crown land reserved for Māori) that has not been alienated from the Crown for a subsisting estate in fee simple has the status of Crown land.

 The deeds system was the main way property ownership was recorded in New Zealand before the land titles system.
 There is a very small area of land remaining in the deeds system.